gabrielbribeiroo/NumericalCalculation_UFPB/interpolation/README.md

 ## Contribution

-I want you to know that contributions to improve the interpolation methods or add new ones are welcome.
+You should know that contributions to improve the interpolation methods or add new ones are welcome.
 Please follow the standard guidelines for contributing to this repository.

 ## License